mnkskyaz/Search-Result-Clustering/README.md

 # Clustering of Article

-The goal of this project is that clusters of search results provide users who need to reach the nearest content in large data.
+ The goal of this project is that reach information the fastest way through large piles of data.
 This clustering for english article.

 ##Requirements
 * Carrot2